tsmorgan/shots/README.md

 `keepPNGS` - Can be `true` or `false` and decides whether the PNG screenshots are retained or deleted after the PDF has been created.

 `browserWidth` - The width that the browser will be set to when the screenshot is taken.
+On my machine the images come out twice this size (maybe because it's a retina mac) but that's better for printing so this is a bonus.

-`resize` - Used to specify the size of the output images you'll end up getting.
+`thumbWidth` - Set this to the width (in pixels) you want thumbnails to be.
+Leave it out or set it to `false` for no thumbnails.
+If `keepPNGS` is false no thumbnails will be made.

 `pages` - This is an array of page names in your prototype.
 They'll be appended to the webPath to generate the URL of the page to be grabbed.
 The order is how they’ll appear in the PDF.